Neisvestney/TelegramModularFramework/docs/guides/handlers/actions.md

 ```

 By default action name generates from method name `ActionName -> Action Name`
-You can specify name by passing `name` argument to @TelegramModularFramework.Attributes.ActionAttribute
+You can specify name by passing `name` argument to @TelegramModularFramework.Modules.ActionAttribute
 Name cannot contain spaces

 ```csharp